Features

 Status Lifecycle

 Move specifications through a formal lifecycle: draft, review, approved, in-development, and released.
 Status transitions enforce rules — you cannot approve a spec that still has draft children.
-Locked specifications are protected from accidental edits.
-When you need to change an approved spec, create a change request that preserves the audit trail.
+Once a spec enters development, it is locked to prevent moving targets.
+When you need to change a spec in development or later, create a change request — it follows its own lifecycle and merges in the next sprint.

 Ready to Get Started?